 Multi-omics approaches allow to directly link epigenetic heterogeneity with transcriptional profiles.
-We thus wanted to further exploit scTurboATAC for this type of application and adapted the loading of the transposase to be compatible with the 10x Genomics multiome chemistry.
-The latter utilizes a spacer oligonucleotide to add cell barcodes to the Tn5 fragments presumably by ligation.
-To account for this difference, we changed the oligonucleotides for loading (Table 1) and additionally used a Protein A-tagged Tn5 for a single-cell C&T-seq assay with RNA information from the same cell (Fig. 1B).
+Accordingly, we adapted our scTurboATAC protocol to this type of application and devised a Tn5 loading scheme that is compatible with the 10x Genomics multiome chemistry.
+The latter utilizes a spacer oligonucleotide to add cell barcodes to the Tn5 fragments possibly by ligation.
+To account for this difference, we changed the oligonucleotides for loading (Table 1) and additionally used a

+Protein A-tagged Tn5 for a single-cell C&T-seq assay with RNA information from the same cell (Figure 1B).
 To avoid self-dimerization for the multiome-ATAC workflow a complementary oligonucleotide with a phosphorothioate (PTO) backbone was used.
 This modification can be omitted for multiome-C&T due to the Tn5 capture and washing of unbound Tn5.
-Phosphorylation of Tn5\read1 was found to be essential to facilitate the barcode ligation step in the droplets.
+Phosphorylation of Tn5_read1 was found to be essential to facilitate the barcode ligation step in the droplets.

-In agreement with the scTurboATAC data, we observed a higher number of unique fragments normalized to sequencing depth when using our adapted Tn5-H100 in comparison to Tn5-TXGv2 with the multiome chemistry in PBMCs (Fig. 5A left) while the number of reads in TSSs was similar (Fig. S5A, B).
-UMI counts of transcripts normalized to sequencing depth showed the same yield in comparison to the standard workflow (Fig. 5A right).
-The number of clusters was higher for scMultiome-ATAC with Tn5-H100 (Fig. 5B) compared to the standard scMultiome-ATAC with Tn5-TXGv2 (Fig. 5C) for both for the ATAC readout alone as well as co-embedded ATAC and RNA data.
-When using only the gene expression data, the number of clusters remained the same (Fig. 5B, C).
-Thus, the improved ATAC reaction did not compromise the RNA readout in the scMultiome-ATAC protocol.
+Our protocol yielded a higher number of unique fragments normalized to sequencing depth when using self-loaded Tn5-H100 in comparison to Tn5-TXGv2 with the multiome chemistry in PBMCs (Figure 5A left, Supplementary Table S7) while the number of reads in TSSs was similar (Supplementary Figures S4A, B).
+UMI counts of transcripts normalized to sequencing depth showed the same yield in comparison to the standard workflow (Figure 5A right, Supplementary Table S7).
+The number of clusters was higher for scMultiome-ATAC with Tn5-